carpentries/instructor-training/_episodes/18-management.md

 also take some time to discuss planning logistics, and (time permitting) everyone will have an opportunity to try out our instructions for setting up a workshop website.

+## The Instructional Team
+A typical Carpentries workshop includes 3 roles; sometimes individuals may choose to play more than one role.
+Each workshop should have:
+- A **Host** who organizes the workshop logistics
+- Two or more **Instructors** who plan and execute workshop instruction
+- **Helpers** who provide learner support during the workshop

+## Hosting
+We will not spend a lot of time talking about the host role, because most of what they do is not directly related to teaching.
+However, this is a significant role in any workshop.
+A suggested checklist for this role is in [The Carpentries Handbook][host-checklist].

+When Instructors self-organise a workshop, they sometimes find themselves playing the role of Host as well as Instructor.
+We recommend avoiding this if possible, because hosting responsibilities will subtract from the time you have to prepare and teach.

+If you cannot find someone else to bear full responsibility for the Host role, consider recruiting help for specific tasks.
+This may include involving helpers in advance of the workshop, or exploring institutional support for event logistics like registration, snack delivery, helper coordination, and emergency contact.

+### Helpers

+[Helpers][helpers] are usually recruited from a local community by the Host of a workshop.
+Helpers may be involved prior to the day of the workshop, but often they simply show up.
+In most cases, helpers are expected to attend for the full workshop, but in some communities they may come and go during different segments.

+Helpers can assist in a variety of ways.
+They may:
+- help learners with setup and installation
+- answer questions during exercises
+- monitor the room to spot people who may need help (indicated by a sticky note or otherwise)
+- keep an eye on the shared notes and either answer questions there or remind the instructor to do so during breaks

+In order to help effectively, helpers need to be onboarded to the basic elements of Carpentries teaching practices.
+[The helper checklist][helpers] includes a short list of "Teaching Rules" that may be shared with helpers.
+However, you will also want to make sure they are informed about key logistics and classroom practices.

+### Classroom Practices
+Carpentries Instructors have many choices about how to teach.
+However, there are a few teaching practices that are expected in all Carpentries workshops.
+These include:

+#### Participatory Instruction
+  Whether you are live coding, as we will discuss in more detail soon, or teaching other content, your learners should be actively working along with you wherever possible.

+#### Sticky Notes
+ At in-person workshops, two different colors of paper sticky notes are given to learners.
+These act as 'flags' that may be placed on a laptop screen to indicate when a learner needs help or when they have completed a task and are ready to move on.
+ **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "Please put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
+ In online workshops, Zoom has a green "✓" and red "x" that may be used in place of sticky notes.

+#### Breaks (ideally with snacks)
+ Two-day workshops often fit best in busy schedules, allowing an intensive burst of dedicated time and energy.
+However, "intensive" is a key word -- two day workshops are intense!
+In addition to minding your pacing, it is important to schedule breaks, and to take them on time.
+In addition to allowing vital rest and social time, this will also allow learners to attend to work and personal matters at predictable times.
+ At in-person workshops, coffee and snacks to suit a range of dietary needs are highly recommended.
+This may mean charging a small fee for your workshop to cover the cost.

+### Co-Teaching Models

+*Co-teaching* describes any situation in which two teachers work together in the same classroom.
+There are [many ways][worldcat-interactions] to do this; we use the following methods most frequently:

+- **Team teaching:** Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

+- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

+"Teach and assist" is most common, in part because people are accustomed to teaching alone!
+However, "Team teaching" can be a fun way to lead together as well.
+Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
+This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.

 ## Sticky Situations 1: Teaching to Diverse Skill Levels

 Carpentries workshops target novices, but you should still expect